pfheatwole/thesis/meta/outline.rst

   Every filtering architecture that uses a transition function is "simulating" the dynamics.
 I sure highlight the need to simulate the unknown data, but stop using this term: it's not informative.**

+* [[Flight reconstruction (as we'll be doing it) is many problems in one: state-estimation, input-estimation, and parameter-estimation.
+In the end we will marginalize over the nuisance variables to get just the posterior distributions of the wind vectors.]]

 ..
 Conclusion